haastin/CSE340_P2/README.md

 # CSE340_P2
 Receives an input grammar and performs a user-specified task on that grammar.
-Inputbuf and lexer files were provided at start of project
+Inputbuf and lexer files and test script were provided at start of project for us